 Your ad would be displayed for: “Buy Blue Shoes” or “Blue Shoes on Sale,“ etc. With phrase match, your keywords will be placed in the exact order.
 The advertising entity can place additional words either before or after your keywords, but not in between them.
 Phrase match also allows your ad to be displayed for close keyword variations (see note below).
 With phase match, you will get PPC traffic that is more targeted than broad match, but not as targeted as exact match.

 - Exact Match

 Your ad would be displayed for: “Blue Shoes” or “Blue Shoe’s” and other close keyword variations (see note below).
 With exact match, your keywords will be placed in the exact order.
 But, unlike the other match types, no additional words will be placed before, in between, or after your keywords by the advertising entity.
 With exact match, you will get the highest level of targeted PPC traffic as compared to broad match or phrase match.

-Note: As stated by Google – close keyword variations include: “misspellings, singular and plural forms, acronyms, stemmings (such as floor and flooring), abbreviations, and accents” with using either phrase match or exact match.
+Note: As stated by Google, when using either phrase match or exact match, close keyword variations include: “misspellings, singular and plural forms, acronyms, stemmings (such as floor and flooring), abbreviations, and accents.”

 TIP: With using exact match (as opposed to broad match or phrase match) your click-through rate (CTR) will generally be the highest because your ads will include very relevant and targeted keywords that searchers are searching for.

 Tip: use negative keywords to remove keywords that are not relevant to your PPC advertising campaign.
 For example, if you sell only “mens shoes” than add a negative keyword for “womens shoes” so that your ad won’t be triggered if someone types in “womens shoes” in the search box.

 (to learn more about keywords click on Learn How to Use Keywords)